Zenchiyu/diffusion/README.md

 The code was developed for Python 3.11.13 with torch==2.1.1 and torchvision==0.16.1.
 Using a different Python version might cause problems.
 The computations were performed at University of Geneva using Baobab/Yggdrasil HPC service (Titan RTX gpus).

 For FashionMNIST and CIFAR-10, our current version uses around 591 MiB of VRAM for `./src/sample_all_cond.py` and around 2510MiB of VRAM for `./src/sampler.py`.
-For CelebA, our current version uses around 4215MiB of VRAM for `./src/sampler.py`.
+For CelebA (tiny model), our current version uses around 4215MiB of VRAM for `./src/sampler.py`.

 ## Configuration